-Name of Operation Karuah Hardrock Quarry Name of Operator Hunter Quarries Pty Ltd Development Consent / Project Approval # DA 265-10-2004 Name of holder of Development Consent / Project Hunter Quarries Pty Ltd Mining Lease # None Water Licences None AEMR start date 16 January 2017 AEMR end date 15 January 2018 I, Greg Dressler, certify that this AEMR is a true and ac status of Karuah Hardrock Quarry for the period 16 Ja ccurate record of the compliance anuary 2017 to 15 January 2018 status of Karuah Hardrock Quarry for the period 16 Ja and that I am authorised to make this statement on be anuary 2017 to 15 January 2018 status of Karuah Hardrock Quarry for the period 16 Ja anuary 2017 to 15 January 2018 ehalf of Hunter Quarries Pty Ltd. rposes of section 122B(2) of the 79.
-Section 122E provides that a mation (or provide information for Minister in connection with an ormation is false or misleading in a status of Karuah Hardrock Quarry for the period 16 Ja and that I am authorised to make this statement on be Note. a) The AEMR is an 'environmental audit' for the pu Environmental Planning and Assessment Act 197 person must not include false or misleading informinclusion in) an audit report produced to the environmental audit if the person knows that the informaterial respect.
-The maximum penalty is, in the cafor an individual, anuary 2017 to 15 January 2018 ehalf of Hunter Quarries Pty Ltd. reposes of section 122B(2) of the 79.
-Section 122E provides that a mation (or provide information for Minister in connection with an ormation is false or misleading in a ase of a corporation, \$1 million and relating to false and misleading by false or misleading statement-
+Name of Operation Karuah Hardrock Quarry

+Name of Operator Hunter Quarries Pty Ltd

+Development Consent / Project Approval # DA 265-10-2004

+Name of holder of Development Consent / Project Approval Hunter Quarries Pty Ltd

+Mining Lease # None

+Water Licences None

+AEMR start date 16 January 2018

+AEMR end date 15 January 2019

+I, Greg Dressler, certify that this AEMR is a true and accurate record of the compliance status of Karuah Hardrock Quarry for the period 16 January 2018 to 15 January 2019 and that I am authorised to make this statement on behalf of Hunter Quarries Pty Ltd.

+Note.

+- a) The AEMR is an 'environmental audit' for the purposes of section 122B(2) of the Environmental Planning and Assessment Act 1979.
+Section 122E provides that a person must not include false or misleading information (or provide information for inclusion in) an audit report produced to the Minister in connection with an environmental audit if the person knows that the information is false or misleading in a material respect.
+The maximum penalty is, in the case of a corporation, \$1 million and for an individual, \$250,000. - The Crimes Act 1900 contains other offences relating to false and misleading information: section 192G (Intention to defraud by false or misleading statement maximum penalty 5 years imprisonment); sections 307A, 307B and 307C (False or

-Name of authorised reporting officer Title of authorised reporting officer Quarry Manager Signature of authorised reporting officer h.
-Well.
-Date 26.03.18
+Name of authorised reporting officer Greg Dressler Title of authorised reporting officer Quarry Manager Signature of authorised reporting officer G. Church Date 26/3/19.